 - filtering out waste products

-- producing hormones that help to control blood pressure, red cell production and calcium levels
+- producing hormones that help to control blood pressure, red blood cell production and calcium levels

 - controlling body chemistry to maintain the mineral, salt and acid balance in the blood.